Monad: Sequencing Dependent Computations

 }

-// Perform a side-effect without changing the value
+// Side-effect without changing the value

-default <A> @NonNull Kind<M, A> peek(final Consumer<? super A> action, final Kind<M, A> ma) {
+default <A> @NonNull Kind<M, A> peek(Consumer<? super A> action, Kind<M, A> ma) {

-return map(a -> {
+return map(a -> { action.accept(a); return a; }, ma);

 }